lgili/modbuscore/doc/source/usage.rst

 .. note::

     This walkthrough focuses on the host-side API and currently available helpers.
-Keep an eye on :doc:`install_use` for the end-to-end quickstart index once the embedded samples transition from placeholders to runnable demos.
+Embedded quickstarts are published under ``embedded/quickstarts``: the drop-in translation unit, an ESP-IDF component with UART transport, and a Zephyr module with a sockets-based Modbus/TCP bridge.
+Keep an eye on :doc:`install_use` for additional examples (bare-metal loops, vendor HALs) as they land.

 Initialisation
 --------------